Learn about AKADEMIYA2063's research findings on the impacts of the Ukraine Crisis on African Economies Find Out

-Sunday Pierre Odjo is Deputy Director of the Department of Knowledge Systems.
+Sunday Pierre Odjo is Deputy Director of the Department of Operational Support.
 He is an agricultural economist with research interest in farm household modeling and trade and agricultural policy analysis.

 He recently led several survey projects in Niger as part of a collaborative research work between IFPRI and the Millennium Challenge Corporation (MCC).
 Prior to joining IFPRI, he served as an Agricultural and Trade Policy Advisor in the Secretariat of the Conference of Ministers of Agriculture of West and Central Africa, facilitating country-level implementation of CAADP Framework for Improving Rural Infrastructure and Trade-Related Capacities for Market Access.

 He holds a PhD in Rural Economics from the Catholic University of Louvain-la-Neuve, Belgium and an MA in Geography and Land Use Planning from the National University of Benin.